 Membership in the System consists of specified classes of part-time and all full-time municipal employees including elected officials.
 Persons employed as teachers are specifically excluded from membership.
-Membership in the System totals 11,737 active and 4,147 vested, inactive members at December 31, 2007.
-There were 10,984 retirees and beneficiaries receiving benefits as of December 31, 2007.
+Membership in the System totals 11,581 active, 11,082 retirees and beneficiaries, and 4,134 vested inactive members at December 31, 2008.